Gurley Lions Club serving the Gurley community since 1948

 Aerial view of Gurley

-Picture taken in 2002 by Vincent G. Schneider during BSA troop 96 aviation merit badge
+Picture taken in 2002 by Vincent G. Schneider during BSA troop 96 aviation merit badge requirements.

 Thanks to Pilot Jim Patterson of Moontown Airport